Improving divergence cleaning in cosmological SPMHD simulations: Introduction

-The aspect of being ``difficult to guarantee stability" with divergence cleaning was solved by \citet{Tricco2012} by formulating the cleaning equations so as to guarantee energy conservation in the absence of dissipation. \citet{Tricco2016} extended this stability guarantee to variable cleaning speeds, solving the problem of the ``restrictive time-step criterion", since one can set the cleaning speed to the local maximum signal speed for each particle or grid cell, requiring no additional constraint on the timestep.
-While their scheme was formulated with SPMHD in mind, the principles are general and have been successfully applied in grid-based codes \citep{Derigs2018,Mueller2020,Varma2021}.
+The stability problem was resolved by \citet{Tricco2012}, who reformulated the cleaning equations so as to guarantee energy conservation in the absence of dissipation. \citet{Tricco2016} subsequently extended this stability guarantee to variable cleaning speeds, removing the need for the restrictive global timestep constraint of the original scheme: one can set the cleaning speed to the local maximum signal speed for each particle or grid cell with no additional constraint on the timestep.
+While their scheme was formulated with SPMHD in mind, the principles are general and have been successfully applied in grid-based codes as well \citep{Derigs2018,Mueller2020,Varma2021}.

-One of us (DJP) subsequently enjoyed the last decade applying SPMHD with constrained hyperbolic/parabolic cleaning to magnetised star formation, enabling stable calculations of magnetised jets \citep{PriceTriccoBate2012,BateTriccoPrice2014,Wurster2018} which would previously explode \citep{Tricco2012}, non-ideal MHD \citep[e.g.][]{Wurster2014,Wurster2016,Wurster2017,Wurster2018,Wurster2019}, magnetic fields in isolated galaxies \citep{Dobbs2016} and --- most relevant to this paper --- a code comparison on the small scale dynamo \citep{TriccoPriceFederrath2016}.
-However, while default in the {\sc phantom} SPMHD code used in star and planet formation \citep{Price2018}, the constrained cleaning algorithm has never been fully implemented in the {\sc Gadget} family of cosmological SPMHD codes and hence not applied to simulations on the largest scales of the Universe.
-By good fortune, the other of us (UPS) is an expert in galaxy clusters.
-Our paths collided.
+Constrained hyperbolic/parabolic cleaning has subsequently been applied extensively in SPMHD studies of magnetised star and planet formation, enabling stable calculations of magnetised jets \citep{PriceTriccoBate2012, BateTriccoPrice2014, Wurster2018} that would previously explode \citep{Tricco2012}, of non-ideal MHD \citep[e.g.][]{Wurster2014, Wurster2016, Wurster2017, Wurster2018, Wurster2019}, of magnetic fields in isolated galaxies \citep{Dobbs2016}, and --- most relevant to this paper --- in a code comparison of the small-scale dynamo \citep{TriccoPriceFederrath2016}.
+While the algorithm is the default cleaning scheme in the {\sc phantom} SPMHD code \citep{Price2018}, it has not previously been fully implemented in the {\sc Gadget} family of cosmological SPMHD codes, and has therefore not been applied at the largest scales of cosmic structure formation.
+The aim of this paper is to close that gap.

-The main result of our collaboration, presented in this paper, is a simulation of a massive galaxy cluster with a total mass of $2~\times~10^{15}$~M$_{\odot}$ modeled with and without active cleaning of divergence errors in the magnetic field.
-We study the amplification of the field at a resolution that is high enough to resolve the Coulomb collision scale in the ICM and assess the effect of magnetic fields on the thermal pressure profile of the cluster.
+The main result presented here is a simulation of a massive galaxy cluster with a total mass of $2 \times 10^{15}$~M$_{\odot}$ modelled with and without active cleaning of divergence errors in the magnetic field.
+We study the amplification of the field and assess the effect of magnetic fields on the thermal pressure profile of the cluster.
 Our main aim is to test the importance of active control of divergence errors in such simulations.